Is quality management a weak pillar of the pharmaceutical industry?

 The pharmaceutical industry must seize these issues and transformations head-on.
 But well-trained professionals are missing.

-To overcome this gap, the School of Pharmaceutical Sciences at the University of Geneva, in close collaboration with the Swiss Society of Industrial Pharmacists and the Groupement Romand de l'Industrie Pharmaceutique (GRIP-Pharma), as well as a diversity of experts from companies based in Western Switzerland, has launched the very first Certificate of Advanced Studies (CAS) in Industrial Pharmacy – Quality Management.
+To overcome this gap, the School of Pharmaceutical Sciences at the University of Geneva, in close collaboration with the Swiss Society of Industrial Pharmacists and the Groupement Romand de l'Industrie Pharmaceutique (GRIP-Pharma), as well as a diverse group of experts from companies based in Western Switzerland, has launched the very first Certificate of Advanced Studies (CAS) in Industrial Pharmacy – Quality Management.